We are responsible for cutting verges alongside the road. You can see what we cut below.

 This is a serviceability cut to maintain or improve the verge.
 This cut treats a longer length of the highway.
 It usually includes a one metre ‘swathe’ cut to help reduce verge encroachment.
 It also ensures access to highway infrastructure such as oil interceptors.

-Cormac have fact sheets which describe the cutting processes in more detail.
+Please visit Cormac services web page which describe the cutting processes in more detail.

 To minimise risk we treat the busiest roads first.
 Further information can be found in our highway maintenance manual.